Restream/reindexer/readme.md

 ### Transactions and batch update

 Reindexer supports transactions.
 Transaction are performs atomic namespace update.
 There are synchronous and async transaction available.
 To start transaction method `db.BeginTx()` is used.
 This method creates transaction object, which provides usual Update/Upsert/Insert/Delete interface for application.
+For RPC clients there is transactions count limitation - each connection can't has more than 1024 opened transactions at the same time.

 #### Synchronous mode
 ```go